dwrobel/flatcam/README.md

 - fixed a small typo in TclCommandCopperCLear
 - made changing the Plot kind in CNCJob selected tab, threaded
 - fixed an object used before declaring it in NCC Tool - Area option
+- added progress for the generation of Isolation geometry

 9.09.2019